AlGepe/OmniCalcs/SEO/Hexagon/New_hexagon.md

 <p style="text-align:center;"><img src="https://uploads-cdn.omnicalculator.com/images/Al_HexDraw.gif" alt="How to draw a hexagon shape, the easy way" style="width:60%" align="center"> </p>

 Ideally, we would have a **drawing compass** and we would get a perfect result.
 Just draw a circumference and with the same radius start making marks along it starting at a random point and **making the next mark using the previous one as the anchor** point for the compass.
-You will end up with 6 marks and if you **join them with a straight line**, you will have yourself a regular hexagon.
+You will end up with 6 marks, and if you **join them with a straight line**, you will have yourself a regular hexagon.
 You can see a similar process on **the animation above**.

 ## The easiest way to find a hexagon side, area...
 The hexagon calculator

-The hexagon calculator allows you to calculate several interesting parameters of 6-sided shape that we normally call hexagon.
+The hexagon calculator allows you to calculate several interesting parameters of 6-sided shape that we usually call hexagon.
 The usage is as simple as it can possibly get with only one of the parameters needed to calculate the rest and a built-in <portal cid=208>length conversion</portal> tool for each of them.

-We have discussed all the parameters of the calculator but for the sake of clarity and completeness we will now go over them briefly:
+We have discussed all the parameters of the calculator, but for the sake of clarity and completeness we will now go over them briefly:

 * `Area`: 2-D surface enclosed by the polygon
 * `Side Length`: Distance from one vertex to the other